Original Post — Direct link

 So, the team just got back to me, apparently this method to circumvent the offline bans should not be working.
 They players that were boosted should still be banned, regardless of whether the person boosting them has deactivated their account or not.
 If you see any hard evidence that this is not working, you should definitely open a ticket up.

-almost 4 years ago - UbiMorning - Direct link
+over 4 years ago - UbiMorning - Direct link

 It doesn't help that we keep getting asked to provide video evidence of cheating (like you have done above).
 Then when we post those videos, the company takes down the posts.